Skip to main content

 note

-If your network policy restricts external access, direct connections to your AWS S3 bucket’s FQDNs like {your-s3-bucket}.s3.{region}.amazonaws.com will be blocked.
-You must explicitly add the required FQDNs to your network policy’s Allowed domains to allow this access.
+If your network policy restricts external access, direct connections to your AWS S3 bucket's FQDNs like {your-s3-bucket}.s3.{region}.amazonaws.com are blocked.
+You must explicitly add the required FQDNs to your network policy's Allowed domains to allow this access.
 See Manage network policies for serverless egress control.

 Access to your S3 buckets must use regional endpoints like {your-s3-bucket}.s3.{region}.amazonaws.com.
 Legacy endpoints like {your-s3-bucket}.s3.amazonaws.com are not supported.